sebastianv1/CocoaPods/proposals/incremental-pod-installation-2.md

 ```

 ##### `ProjectInstallationCache`
 The `ProjectInstallationCache` is responsible for creating an in-memory representation of the cache stored in the `installation_cache` file.
 In addition to storing the properties of each `TargetCacheKey` per target, the `installation_cache` file will also store the hash of user build configurations and project object version.
-These properties are applied to all projects and any changes would require a full installation.
+These properties are applied to all projects and any changes to their values would require a full installation.
 The `ProjectInstallationCache` public interface will be:
 ```ruby
 class ProjectInstallationCache